chauedwin/chauedwin.github.io/_posts/2021-07-19-portanalysis.md

 The method we will utilize aims to maximize the excess expected return of a portfolio over its volatility.
 The model and its derivations are based on the approach of
 **[Elton et al.](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-6261.1976.tb03217.x)**
 It is motivated by the single index model, which we will first cover.
+The **[IPython notebook](https://github.com/chauedwin/PortfolioAnalysis/blob/main/PortfolioAnalysis.ipynb)** and **[code](https://github.com/chauedwin/PortfolioAnalysis/blob/main/pipeline.py)** are both available.

 ## Single Index Model